databrary/design/ridir-16/narrative.md

 #### The Databrary digital library overcomes these barriers

-With support from NSF (BCS-1238599) and NICHD (U01-HD-076595), PIs Adolph and Gilmore and Co-I Simon established Databrary.org, the first-of-its-kind library for storing and sharing video data and associated metadata.
+With support from NSF (BCS-1238599) and NICHD (U01-HD-076595), PIs Adolph and Gilmore and Co-Is Millman and Simon established Databrary.org, the first-of-its-kind library for storing and sharing video data and associated metadata.
 From the beginning, Databrary sought to create a secure home for research videos in the developmental and learning sciences in order to foster widespread data reuse and enhance transparency in research.

 Databrary began public operation in the spring of 2014.